 - water vapor:

 Having this information, you can also calculate how much energy you need to supply to a sample to increase or decrease its temperature.
-For instance, you can check how much heat you need to bring a pot of water to boiling so that you can cook some pasta.
+For instance, you can check how much heat you need to bring a pot of water to the boil to cook some pasta.